 The Statistical Probability of Love at First Sight by Jennifer E. Smith

 Meeting a handsome, British stranger on an airplane?
 Sign me up.
 On a flight across the pond to a wedding she doesn’t want to attend, Hadley meets Oliver — a British college student with a mysterious research project and a relentless mission to cheer Hadley up.
 Taking place over 24 hours, it is cheesy, predictable, cliche, and I enjoyed reading it at 21 just as much as I did at 12.

 After her best friend — and social safety net — Sloane mysteriously disappears for the summer and leaves her with a task of odd to-dos, Emily is lost.
 How is she supposed to “kiss a stranger” or find the courage (or opportunity) to go skinny dipping?

 In a lesson about moving beyond your comfort zone that is applicable at any age, Emily must figure out how to function and push herself to new heights without her fearless friend as a shield.
 And along the way, she may or may not meet a charming guy from school determined to help her complete the list before Sloane returns.
 Highly recommend.

 Anna Dressed in Blood by Kendare Blake

-What I once aptly dubbed a horror-romance (hormance for short), this book is…interesting.
-Cassius kills ghosts for a living — it’s a whole new ghost premise, try and keep up — until he meets his match, and then falls in love with her??
+Anna is what I once aptly dubbed a horror-romance (hormance for short).
+Cassius kills ghosts for a living (well, re-kills) until he meets his match, and then falls in love with her.
 Although the legend of the ghost Anna, who is presumably dressed in red, tells the story of a terrifying murderess, Cas’s mission to return Anna to the grave is derailed when he gets to know the real story.
 This book has it all: a creepy oceanside town, a goofily-named main character and his trusty pet, a bully on the football team, and a floating demon in a white dress.